fanout/js-grip/README.md

 The following apply to the `key` and `verify_key` fields of the GRIP configuration object.

+If present, `key` must be a private key or symmetric secret, and `verify_key` must be a public key or symmetric secret.

 Binary values for `key` and `verify_key` may be provided as `Uint8Array`, but they may also be provided as [base64-encoded strings](https://developer.mozilla.org/en-US/docs/Glossary/Base64).
 To do so, prefix the values with `base64:`, and the values will be converted to `Uint8Array` as they are read.